 Since I had already heard quite a bit about coding bootcamps, I was looking for something equivalent in the digital marketing space.
 With plenty of options to choose from, it’s hard to tell which one is worth the money.
 However, I had already taken some free classes from Udacity before building my blog, so I knew that the overall quality was above average and therefore decided to enroll in the Nanodegree program.

 About three months later, at the end of September 2017, I successfully graduated from the course.
 I wrote an extensive review in case you’re interested in Udacity’s Digital Marketing Nanodegree.
 Feel free to contact me if you have any questions whatsoever.
 I’d also love to hear about people following a similar path.

 Finally, after graduation, I started applying for entry-level positions as a digital marketing manager again and eventually got some interviews.
 Yay!
 Though they barely asked about the Nanodegree directly, I was able to answer almost all marketing related questions more confidently, such as:

 - For what did you use AdWords / Facebook?
 What goals did you try to accomplish?

 - What was your target persona?
 What research did you do?

 - Which metrics did you analyze and why?

 - Why was your campaign successful/unsuccessful?
 What could you do differently?

-I’m more than happy to share that as of 01.01.2018 I’m officially starting my new role as Executive Manager Paid Social and SEO at an agency specializing in digital marketing.
-It belongs to one of the oldest and one of the largest marketing and communications companies in the world, the Publicis Groupe.
+I’m more than happy to share that as of 01.01.2018 I’m officially starting my new role as Executive Manager SEA at an agency specializing in digital marketing.
+It belongs to "one of the oldest and one of the largest marketing and communications companies in the world", the Publicis Groupe.

 I haven’t stopped learning since finishing the course, got my Google AdWords Search Advertising certificate, and I’m currently striving to better understand Google Analytics by analyzing a friend’s online store data.